johnwickbr/vRP_DrugsExtended/README.md

 Drug Dealer (Sells the pure drugs)
 Drug Mixer (Mixes the ingredients to make the pure drugs)

+(You can choose the jobs in the garage behind the Fleeca Bank on Vespucci Blvd.
+The Fleeca Bank closest to the Mission Row PD

 ## Following items will be added:
 Coco Leaves
 Lysergicacidamide